 Patricia enjoyed her life to the full, even when little William, her son, came along.
 Her social life, evenings out, and dancing at clubs was important to her and a big part of her life.
 Wayne too had enjoyed the money and status when married to Patricia and the high society life they led as a result.

 In the summer of 1943, Patricia told her mother her marriage was a mistake.
-In June that year, Patricia kicked Wayne out of their home at Park Avenue. and she moved into a new three-floor furnished apartment at 313 East 51st Street off Second Avenue, with her young son and his nanny, Elizabeth Black.
+In June of that year, Patricia kicked Wayne out of their home at Park Avenue. and she moved into a new three-floor furnished apartment at 313 East 51st Street off Second Avenue, with her young son and his nanny, Elizabeth Black.

 “It was a match that was destined to fail for the simple reason that Wayne could not be trusted.
 Bisexual or not, he was a born liar with only one true objective: to move up the social ladder and live the good life.
 Money and status were what he needed, and this drew him to William, as well as Patricia.
 In all probability, it also cut her life far too short.”